 Reading Time: 6 minutes (ish)

-For a while now I have been fascinated with decision making and why people make certain decisions.
+I am fascinated with decision making and why people make certain decisions.
 There are loads of great papers out there, some of which I actually understand!

 What has really caught my attention is the effect of time constraints on decision making.